Quick Start | Dataiku for machine learning#

 1. In the Model Information section, click Features to check which features were included in the model, which were rejected (such as the text features), and how they were handled.

-2. When finished, click on Models to return to the Result home.
+2. When finished, click on Models to return to the Result home for the ML task.

 Dataiku screenshot of the feature handling for a model in the Lab.